2i2c-org/2i2c-org.github.io/content/infrastructure/kinds-of-hubs.md

 # Our JupyterHub Distributions

 We design JupyterHub distributions to meet the needs of particular use-cases in research and education.
 Below are our most common use-cases - each has a JupyterHub distribution that we can deploy and manage for you.
+If you're interested using a 2i2c Managed JupyterHub, [send us an email <i class="fas fa-envelope"></i>](mailto:hello@2i2c.org).

-## JupyterHub for your class
+## JupyterHub for your class 📚

 Teaching a class with data science elements?
 JupyterHub allows your students to log-in remotely with a pre-configured environment designed